CGJennings/se3docs/docs/um-release-notes.md

 ### Updates and changes

-* Ink Saver, a new rendering mode that ensures that only the bare minimum is drawn.
+* [Ink Saver](um-gc-preview.md#ink-saver), a new rendering mode which ensures that only the bare minimum is drawn.
 The standard behaviour (which some components may customize) is to draw a solid white background, text, and shapes (no images).
 * The ["Readme" Web page](um-gc-export.md#the-readme-file) that is included with exported images has been rewritten to modern Web standards, including support for printing and mobile devices.
 * Help buttons now link to the new [documentation pages](index.md).
 * The recent file menu now lists projects before other files; within each section the items are still listed from most to least recently used.